ortsed/ckeditor-pastefromgoogle/README.md

  - Include "pastefromgoogle" in the list of extraPlugins in the cKeditor config
  - Include "PasteFromGoogle" in the list  of toolbar options in the cKeditor config.
 Might look something like this:

+Optionally, set a "keepCustomFormattingFromPaste" setting in your config to True/False to determine whether font and span tags should be kept when pasting.
+Default is False to strip out Google's default font styles.

 CKEDITOR.replace("id_content",{
     "filebrowserUploadUrl": "/ckeditor/upload/",